 Caffeine is not just in in sodas, coffee, tea and energy drinks — more and more “wired” food products, such as gum, jelly beans, sunflower seeds, marshmallows and instant oatmeal are on the market today.
-Approximately 75 percent of children, adolescents and young adults in the United States consumes caffeine, a compound that stimulates the central nervous system.
-In small doses, caffeine may help people of all ages feel more alert, awake or energetic.
+Approximately 75% of children, adolescents and young adults in the United States consume caffeine, a compound that stimulates the central nervous system.
+In small doses, caffeine may help people feel more alert, awake or energetic.
 But what if you have more than just a little?
 In large doses, caffeine may cause irritability, impaired calcium metabolism, anxiety, rapid heart rate, elevated blood pressure and sleep problems.
 In fact, one study found that kids who consumed the most caffeine slept the fewest hours.

 Since caffeine is in common beverages including colas and teas, parents and others may unknowingly offer excessive amounts of caffeine to children.
-Teens often deliberately consume large amounts.
+Teens may deliberately consume large amounts.

 Some teens find that caffeine helps them perform better in school and on tests.
 If your teen carries a heavy academic load, caffeine-containing foods and beverages may be tempting to help improve concentration during school and then again at night to stay up late for studying.
 Unfortunately, this can create a cycle of being unable to sleep because of the effects of caffeine, consuming more caffeine to fight fatigue from lack of sleep and then having trouble falling asleep again.

 The U.S. Food and Drug Administration has not set guidelines for safe caffeine consumption for children.
 However, the “Healthy Beverage Recommendations”, which were developed by several leading health organizations, including the Academy of Nutrition and Dietetics and the American Academy of Pediatrics, indicate that children who are five years old and younger should avoid caffeinated beverages.